Changissnz/political_commentary_with_anecdotes__08-09-2026/README.md

 - minorities themselves posing as impediments to others' path to success.
 Their motive for doing this involves at least one of these motives:
   - maintaining ethnic cohesion/uniformity.
   - anti-competitive behavior to prevent those "of their own kind" from getting ahead.
-  - simple base politics that just happens to coincidentally affect those closest to them, who are oftentimes share their ethnic background in segregated areas of the United States.
+  - simple base politics that just happens to coincidentally affect those closest to them, who oftentimes share their ethnic background in segregated areas of the United States.

 **America's education problem.** This problem, through my years of observation on it, evolved from the necessity of higher education for the middle